Waxing

 There is high New Moon ocean tide on this date.
 Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.

 The length of the lunation is 29 days, 10 hours and 34 minutes.
 This is the year's shortest synodic month of 2004.
 It is 9 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 2 hours and 10 minutes shorter than the mean synodic month length.
 It is 3 hours and 59 minutes longer compared to 21st century's shortest synodic month length.

-The true anomaly is ∠345.8°.
-At the beginning of the next synodic month the true anomaly is going to be ∠1.4°.
+The true anomaly of the Moon orbit is ∠345.8° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠1.4°.

-Moon is at perigee at 21:30.
-It is 12 days after previous apogee on 30 November 2004 at 11:25 in ♋ Cancer.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 15 days, until point of next apogee on 27 December 2004 at 19:15 in ♋ Cancer.
+Moon is at perigee at 21:30 about 12 days since last apogee on 30 November 2004 at 11:25 in ♋ Cancer the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 15 days until point of next apogee on 27 December 2004 at 19:15 in ♋ Cancer.

 This perigee Moon is 357 986 km (222 442 mi) away from Earth.
 It is 4 522 km closer than the mean perigee distance, but it is still 12 370 km further than the closest perigee of 21st century.

-3 days after descending node on 8 December 2004 at 16:57 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 8 days, until the lunar orbit crosses from South to North in ascending node on 21 December 2004 at 06:51 in ♉ Taurus.
+3 days after descending node on 8 December 2004 at 16:57 in ♎ Libra the Moon is positioned south of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from South to North in ascending node on 21 December 2004 at 06:51 in ♉ Taurus.

-13 days since the previous standstill on 29 November 2004 at 08:28 in ♋ Cancer when the Moon has reached North declination of ∠27.963°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.935° at the point of next southern standstill on 13 December 2004 at 00:27 in ♑ Capricorn.
+13 days since the last northern standstill on 29 November 2004 at 08:28 in ♋ Cancer when the Moon has reached North declination of ∠27.963° the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.935° at the point of next southern standstill on 13 December 2004 at 00:27 in ♑ Capricorn.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.